 When you want to make a purchase that you can’t afford, grabbing your purse or wallet and pulling out a credit card is easy.
-Having a credit card makes you feel as though you have more money than you do, which is dangerous.
+Having a credit card makes you feel as though you have more money than you do, which is a dangerous way to accumulate personal debt.
 Credit cards also let you experience the joy of buying new things without the pain of losing your money.

 This trap can cause you to get into debt before you spot the warning signs and red flags.
 In addition to credit card debt, you could have student loans and other debts you need to pay.
 If you can relate to that problem and don’t want to get bad credit, learning how you can get out of debt will help.